 Author notification letters will be sent by e-mail to the individual who submitted the abstract.
-For a quick way to find out the method of presentation and time assigned to a specific abstract, use the author index provided.
+The method of presentation and time assigned to a specific abstract can be found using the author index.

 Important Note about Social Media: LPSC microbloggers will be tweeting during the oral sessions.
 If an individual speaker does not want his/her talk to be tweeted or otherwise reported on, it is the responsibility of the speaker to make that request at the beginning of the talk.
 We will not close an entire session to microbloggers.

 Oral presentations are scheduled for 15 minutes per talk: 11 minutes for speaking and 4 minutes for discussion and speaker transition.
 A two-minute warning will be issued at the 9-minute mark.

 Audio-visual equipment provided will include PC and Mac laptops and an LCD projector.
 There is no option for dual-screen presentation.

 Presentation validation will be in the speaker-ready room (Alden Bridge).
 Checking in oral presentations is the most important step presenters can take to ensure their presentations are successful.

 Presentation check-in slip will be available outside the speaker-ready room and should be completed prior to checking in the presentation.

 Those presenting on Monday morning should check in their presentations on Sunday between 4:00 p.m. and 8:00 p.m.

 The speaker-ready room will be open during the following hours: